 Woolf served on the executive committee of the American Physical Society (APS) Forum on Education (FEd) from 2004-2007 as a Member-at-Large.
 He served as FEd Past Chair (and Chair of the Fellowship Committee) from 2011-2012, FEd Chair from 2010-2011, FEd Chair Elect (and Chair of the Program Committee) from 2009-2010, and FEd Vice-Chair (and Chair of the Nominating Committee) from 2008-2009.
 He co-edited the Summer 2006 and edited the Summer 2007 and Summer 2008 FEd newsletters.
 He co-organized 2 FEd sponsored invited sessions on undergraduate materials physics education for the 2008 APS March meeting and organized an invited session on preparing physics students for careers in industry for the 2009 APS March meeting.
 At the March 2010 APS meeting, he presented a tutorial on Physics Careers in Government Contracting: Defense and Energy and organized a session on Science Literacy, the Nature of Science and Religion.
 At the April 2011 APS meeting, he participated in a panel on student careers in physics, and organized an invited session on Educating and Exciting the Public about Physics.

 He was a member of the APS Committee on Education from 2009-2011.
 Woolf was selected to be the APS representative to the US Physics Team Advisory Board in 2009.
 He was a member of the organizing committee of the Second Graduate Education in Physics Conference, where he organized sessions on preparing graduate students for non-academic careers and co-wrote the final report.
 He was a member of the APS/AAPT Joint Task Force on Undergraduate Physics Programs that issued the report Phys21: Preparing Physics Students for 21st Century Careers; he also led the development of the Phys21 Supplement: J-TUPP Summary of Background Reports on Careers and Professional Skills.
+He was a member of the APS Development Advisory Committee from 2015-2018 and a member of the APS Excellence in Physics Education Award selection committee for 2020-2021.
+He was a participant in the 2022 APS Annual Leadership Meeting session on Broadening Our Community. and a member of the APS Mission, Vision, Values Working Group in 2023-2024.
+Woolf was a member of the APS Committee on Education for 2022-2024 and was vice-chair in 2022, chair in 2023, and past chair in 2024.

 Woolf was a task force member of the APS Effective Practices for Physics Programs (EP3) Project from 2016-2022.
-He is currently a member of the EP3 Editorial Board for 2023-2026 and will be chair in 2025.
-Woolf is a member of the APS Committee on Education for 2022-2024 and was chair in 2023.
+He is currently a member of the EP3 Editorial Board for 2023-2026, was vice-chair in 2024, and is chair in 2025.

 American Institute of Physics